-The pediatric mobile clinic of the Ronald McDonald® Children’s Hospital of Loyola University Medical Center is a children’s clinic on wheels serving underprivileged communities in the Chicago area.
-The first of its kind in the Midwest, the clinic provides medically underserved children ages 0-21 with vital health care services that they might not otherwise receive.
+The Loyola University Medical Center pediatric mobile health unit is a pediatric doctor’s office on wheels serving underprivileged communities in the Chicago area.
+The first of its kind in the Midwest, it provides medically underserved children, from birth to age 21, with vital health care services that they otherwise might not be able to access.

 - Vision screening